Abando/esupa/README.rst

 Authors
 -------

-At the moment it's all by Ekevoo, but heavily based on plenty of discussions and advice from WhiteRaccoon, who really helped mature the ideas while working hard at the PHP predecessor of this.
+Ekevoo only, but heavily based on plenty of discussions and advice from WhiteRaccoon, who really helped mature the ideas while working hard at the PHP predecessor of this.